A river in the state of Connecticut.

 Subsequently, Yantic's crew took part in celebrations attending the unveiling of the statue of Admiral David G. Farragut in Washington, D.C., on 25 April 1881, before sailing later that spring to Mexican waters.
 In June, at Progreso, Yucatan, she investigated the detention of the American bark Acacia before returning northward to familiar waters off the eastern seaboard of the United States.
 In October 1881, Yantic also took part in observances commemorating the centennial of the Battle of Groton Heights and in festivities celebrating the centennial of the American victory at Yorktown, Va.

 With America's entry into World War I, the Navy expanded.
 Accordingly, the Civil War gunboat was recommissioned in 1917 and assigned as a training ship at the Naval Training Station, Great Lakes, Ill.
-After the armistice, she was struck from the Navy list on 24 July 1919 and ordered sold.
-However, the venerable Yantic was withdrawn from the sale list on 31 December of the same year and again assigned duty as a training ship, this time with the Naval Reserve Forces of the 9th, 10th, and 11th Naval Districts.
+After the armistice, she was stricken from the Navy List on 24 July 1919 and ordered sold.
+However, the venerable Yantic was withdrawn from the sale list on 31 December of the same year and again assigned duty as a training ship, this time with the Naval Reserve Forces of the Ninth, Tenth, and Eleventh Naval Districts.
 Commissioned on 15 May 1921, Yantic, designated IX-32, operated out of Cleveland, Ohio, until 30 June 1926, when she was decommissioned and again loaned to the state of Michigan.

 Yantic suddenly sank alongside the dock at the foot of Townsend Ave., Detroit, Mich., on 22 October 1929.
 Subsequent investigation revealed that the sinking had been caused by structural weakening, owing to "natural deterioration."
-She was struck from the Navy list on 9 May 1930.
+She was stricken from the Navy List on 9 May 1930.